-The modern Italian restaurant from restaurateurs R.J., Jerrod and Molly Melman, chef/ partner Doug Psaltis, and celebrity couple Giuliana and Bill Rancic is located at 650 K St. NW in the Mount Vernon neighborhood, and we couldn’t be more excited.
+The modern Italian restaurant from restaurateurs R.J., Jerrod and Molly Melman and celebrity couple Giuliana and Bill Rancic is located at 650 K St. NW in the Mount Vernon neighborhood, and we couldn’t be more excited.

 Much like its sister restaurant in Chicago, the menu will focus on seasonal ingredients and feature more than a dozen fresh pastas made in-house daily, cicchetti, fresh salads, slow-roasted meats, grilled seafood and fresh fish selections, prime steaks, seasonal specials and of course, Italian classics.

-We chatted with RPM Italian DC’s executive chef Thompson who gave us a glimpse into the thought and technique that goes into making the perfect pasta noodle—from the types of flour, to sauce pairing and so much more.
+We chatted with RPM Italian DC’s chef who gave us a glimpse into the thought and technique that goes into making the perfect pasta noodle—from the types of flour, to sauce pairing and so much more.

 “On any given day, we probably make anywhere from eight to twelve different pastas in RPM’s kitchen, including extruded noodles, whole wheat and spinach doughs, squid ink and stuffed pastas.”